Buying

 8. Sustainability and ESG Alignment

 Sustainability has moved from a “nice-to-have” to a business imperative.
-Procurement leaders are driving Environmental, Social, and Governance (ESG) initiatives by sourcing responsibly, reducing waste, and engaging with ethical suppliers.
-These practices help organizations meet regulatory standards while appealing to customers and investors who value corporate responsibility.
+Procurement leaders drive ESG initiatives by sourcing responsibly, reducing waste, and engaging ethical suppliers - meeting regulatory standards while building trust with customers and investors.

 Why it matters: